UMassCybersecurity/UMassCTF25/README.md

 ###  🏗️ Architecture

-This repo is the SINGLE SOURCE OF TRUTH.
+This repo is the *SINGLE SOURCE OF TRUTH*.
 Every challenge's information on CTFd (ex. description, points, etc.) & source code will live here.

 > [!WARNING]
 > Making manual changes in CTFd *WILL* get overriden by our CI/CD pipelines.
 Deploying and updating challenges should only be done through this repo.
-> We plan to add support for updating/syncing in CTFd as well in the near future.
+> We plan to add support for updating/syncing challenge information in CTFd as well in the near future.

+Both CTFd and all challenges are hosted on GCP.
+The diagram below gives a high-level overview of how our infrastructure works:

 ## 🚀 Quickstart